 What CTC Members Say: "Outstanding!
 Sharon is so knowledgeable, approachable and engaging.
 She does a remarkable job and I always learn something new from her."

 Mastering the Art of Informational Interviewing

-Led by: Marty Gahbauer Executive Director of the Weigand Center for Professional Excellence at Elmhurst College
+Led by: Marty Gahbauer Executive Director of the Weigand Center for Professional Excellence at Elmhurst University

 Informational interviewing can help you learn about your field, make great connections, build your network and work your way into target organizations and opportunities.
 How great is that?
 And yet, how do you gain comfort and confidence setting up and utilizing informational interviews to their fullest advantage?
 How do you reach out?
 What do you say?
 How do you ask for help and contacts?
 Learn from a CTC alumnus whose success resulted from informational interviewing!

 What CTC Members say: "this workshop had something for everybody-- ranging from people new to informational interviewing to those who are experienced.